NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 App also makes managing sitting bussines and pet owner's schedule.
 They can choose their own schedule, prices, and requirements for servise.

 **Features include**
-- Secure store all of pet owners' and pet sitters' data base.
+- Secure store all of pet owners and pet sitters databases.
-- Regularly data base update with personal information.
+- Regularly database update with personal information.

 **It also important to know:**
 To process the application some personal information about customers is required, for example, home address, mobile phone.